CodeForPhilly/laddr/README.md

 sites, clones, or child sites.
 The guides for Ubuntu and Gentoo are most up-to-date: http://emr.ge/docs/setup

 ## Installation via Emergence (linked child)
--  Create an emergence site that extends http://MaPG1YxorgU6ew64@laddr.io
+-  Create an emergence site that extends v1.laddr.io (access key: MaPG1YxorgU6ew64)

 ## Installation from Git
--  Create an emergence site that extends http://8U6kydil36bl3vlJ@skeleton.emr.ge
+-  Create an emergence site that extends skeleton.emr.ge (access key: 8U6kydil36bl3vlJ)
 -  Upload contents of git repository using WebDAV client (CyberDuck is the best open-source option)